johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

 }
 ```

 Like our identity serializer, we can quickly plug in an identity deserializer to spy on the incoming messages from our requestor.
+Again, if you're following along using the github repository, simply comment out the lines so the active (de)serializers match those shown below.

 ```typescript
 // src/main.ts